 Stormwater runoff from streets and parking lots

-When it rains in urban areas, rain runs off of streets and other hard surfaces instead of soaking into the ground.
-Stormwater runoff washes pollutants from hard surfaces into streams and rivers.
+When it rains in urban areas, water runs off of streets and other hard surfaces instead of soaking into the ground.
+That stormwater runoff washes pollutants from hard surfaces into streams and rivers.

 Solutions include using green infrastructure like trees, rain gardens and ecoroofs to soak up rain, slow down runoff and filter pollutants.